mendix/docs/content/developerportal/deploy/private-cloud-cluster.md

 {{% /alert %}}

 {{% alert type="info" %}}
-For best results, custom TLS configuration should be used for apps running Mendix 8.15.2 and later versions.
+Strict TLS mode should only be used with apps created in Mendix 8.15.2 (or later versions), earlier Mendix versions will fail to start when validating the TLS certificate.
 {{% /alert %}}

 #### 4.3.5 Review and Apply